Laharisrikotipalli/git-solved-23MH1A05I0/GIT_JOURNEY.md

 The hands-on practice with all Git commands (especially rebase and cherry-pick) was invaluable.
 I understand the difference between merge and rebase, and when to use each.
+My biggest takeaway is the confidence that git reflog provides; it’s the ultimate safety net, making reset, revert, and rebase operations far less intimidating.
 Most importantly, I learned that git reflog is a lifesaver!